 - Basil, chopped or torn (garnish to taste, optional)

 - Preheat oven to 400 degrees Fahrenheit.

-- Brush eggplant and zucchini with 1/2 of olive oil (1.5 tablespoons) and sprinkle with salt and pepper.
-Place on two parchment paper lined baking sheets and bake 25 minutes, turning once (brushing second side with remaining 1.5 tablespoons of olive oil).
+- Brush eggplant and zucchini with ½ of the olive oil (1.5 tablespoons) and sprinkle with salt and black pepper.
+Place on two parchment paper-lined baking sheets and bake 25 minutes, turning once (brushing second side with remaining 1.5 tablespoons of olive oil).
 Carefully transfer eggplant and zucchini to a plate and set aside.

 Cottage Cheese Layer

 - In the same pot you cooked the mushrooms in, heat olive oil (wipe out pot first, if needed).
-Then, add spinach and nutmeg and cook until just wilted, about 3 to 5 minutes.
+Add spinach and nutmeg and cook, stirring occasionally, until just wilted, about 3 to 5 minutes.
 Remove from pot and squeeze out excess moisture via a sieve or tea towel.
 Chop.
 Note: If using a sieve, the spinach isn't actually going through the sieve (only water).
 We're just using it to press the moisture out.

 - Place cottage cheese in a bowl, along with cooked spinach, mozzarella, Parmesan, parsley, salt, black pepper and egg.
 Mix to combine and set aside.

 - Heat olive oil in a large enameled cast-iron Dutch oven over medium heat.
 Add carrots, celery, onion and fennel.
 Cook, stirring every so often, for about 15 to 20 minutes.
 Season with ¼ teaspoon each of salt and pepper.